 Harper's schoolwide/school improvements plan is data driven.
-Benchmarks for improvement are established for all students in the school in the areas of English language arts/reading, math, writing, science and social studies.
-Measureable targets for the 2013-14 school year are as follows:
+Benchmarks for improvement are established for all students in the school in the areas of English language arts/reading, math, writing, science, and social studies.
+Other CCRPI data to be reviewed is the percent of third and fifth grade students achieving Lexile targets and the completion rate for Career Awareness Lessons.
+Measurable targets for the school population will be determined after the Georgia Department of Education releases performance targets aligned to the new Georgia assessment, Milestones.
+Achievement data collected from the 2015 spring administration will serve as the school's baseline data.